CVs

 This format makes it easy for employers to spot relevant information quickly and gives a complete picture of a candidate in a clear and structured way.

 Remember, however, that you can alter the headings to suit the application you are making.
 For example, you could use the heading “Teaching Experience” instead of “Experience” if you are applying for a teaching job.
+A subsequent "Additional Experience" section can also be used to highlight relevant transferable skills.
 Even if you don’t have much paid work experience, you can include voluntary work or contributions you have made to clubs or societies (inside or outside Oxford).

 Skills based CV